KirubelAfrassa/Bayesian-network/README.md

-# Bayesian-network Mat Lab implementation of two different models.
+# Bayesian-network Mat Lab implementation of middle sized models.
+Inference, Parameter learning and reliability analysis.
-Firstly, HailFinder2.5 is a Bayesian network that is design for hail forcasting system.
+Firstly, HailFinder2.5 is a Bayesian network (56 nodes and 66 edges) that is design for hail forcasting system.
 Here analyzed is Kevin Murphy's Bayes tool box inference algorithms' as well as parameter learning algorithms' accuracy and efficiency.

 Secondly a similar implementation is done on illgraen Deecision Graph, which is an Early warning system,